JorenSix/JGaborator/README.md

 The makefile contains similar instructions.
 To compile the mac version call `make mac` If the JAVA_HOME environment variable is not set, run the following before calling `c++`:

 ~~~~~~~~
-export JAVA_HOME=$(/usr/libexec/java_home)#optionally set the JAVA_HOME
+export JAVA_HOME=$(/usr/libexec/java_home) #optionally set the JAVA_HOME
 ~~~~~~~~

-## Compilation on different platforms
+### Compilation on different platforms

 For convenience and to ensure compatibility, both pfft and gaborator code is included in this repository.
-The pfft library has a BSD license while gaborator has an AGPL license.
+The pffft library has a BSD license while gaborator has an AGPL license.
+With the limited amount of dependencies it should be relatively straightforward to get it to run on Windows or other unsupported platforms.

 ## License